Noncollinear antiferromagnetic textures driven high harmonic generation from magnetic dynamics in the absence of spin-orbit coupling: Methodology

 with $J$ being the s-d exchange energy of the dynamical ferromagnetic order.
 Therefore, the total time dependent Hamiltonian is given as

 To compute the non-equilibrium current responses, the stationary scattering modes of the tight binding system at different energies are obtained using kwant \cite{kwant}.
 Subsequently, they are evolved forward in time by solving the time dependent Schr{\"o}dinger equation \cite{Kloss2021}.
-Hence the time dependent scattering wave-function of a given mode $m$ impinging from lead $l$ with a transport energy $\varepsilon$, denoted by $\Psi_{l m\varepsilon}(t)$, is obtained.
-Accordingly, the zero temperature time dependent current is computed as
+Hence, the time dependent scattering wave-function at site $i$ of a given mode $m$ impinging from lead $l$ with a transport energy $\varepsilon$, denoted by $\Psi_{l m\varepsilon}^{i}(t)$, can be obtained.
+Accordingly, the zero temperature time dependent current flowing from between two sites $i$ and $j$ is computed as

-To obtain the charge currents in the frequency domain, a discrete fast Fourier transform of the time dependent signal is performed.
-In the data presented throughout the text $\rm{I}_{\omega}$ represents the absolute value of the normalized Fourier transform of $\rm{I}(t)$ given by Eq. \eqref{eq:it}.
+where $\mathcal{H}_{ij}$ is the Hamiltonian matrix element between sites $i$ and $j$ and $\Im$ stands for the imaginary part.
+The total current $I(t)$ flowing from the scattering region to a given lead is obtained by summing the current \eqref{eq:it} along the corresponding interface.
+A crucial task of the numerical calculations consists of evaluating the energy integrals involved in Eq. \eqref{eq:it}.
+To do so, the Gauss-Kronrod quadrature is used to integrate from the bottom of the bands to the underlying Fermi energy.
+This is repeated for each transport mode of the leads.
+To ensure convergence, the initial interval is subsequently subdivided until the quantity of interest is stabilized or till a given tolerance is reached.
+Further, to obtain the charge currents in the frequency domain, a discrete fast Fourier transform of the time dependent signal is performed.
+In the data presented throughout the text ${I}_{\omega}$ represents the absolute value of the normalized Fourier transform of ${I}(t)$.